MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 (Select and deselect by clicking on the legend on the top right part of the graph)
 </small></center>
 <br>
-If we look into the top 20 subthemes with the highest difference between owned and wanted, we can see how the top three are inside Star Wars theme, such as the Ultimate Collector Series, Episode I, or The Clone Wars.
+If we look into the top 20 subthemes, we can see how the top three are inside Star Wars theme, such as the Ultimate Collector Series, Episode I, or The Clone Wars.
+This result can't surprise you if you remember our previous graph.
 <br>

 **How many realizes LEGO have per year?**